 1. Not preparing the tent

 Preparing the tent means that there are enough components of the tent, none of them are left at home or in bad condition.
 Some don’t maintain the tent after a trip and even don’t check it before another camping day.
-Remember that if you miss any part or let them be in bad condition, it might contribute to the failure of setting up the tent.
+Remember that if you miss any part or they are in bad condition, it might contribute to the failure of setting up the tent.
 Make a check-list of the tent parts, and after any camping trip, (clean it and) let it sundry before packing it up.

 2. Not finding good ground

 We all know that sleeping on the ground is not as good as our bed.
 Get yourself a good tent and a sleeping bag does help, but not as much as the good ground does.
-Look for a ground that is free of sharp objects, tree branches, rocks and roots.
+Look for a ground that is free of sharp objects, tree branches, rocks, and roots.
 Also, remember to choose a high ground if you don’t want to wake up in a floating tent on a pond in case it rains one inch during your sleep.

 3. Not looking up

 When we look for a good ground to set up the tent, we just find a place that is free of sharp and hard objects and stay away from the stream & low ground.
 We think these are enough, but we are wrong.
 We also need to look up to make sure that there are no beehives, no spider webs, and the most important thing is no Widowmaker, which is also known as the fool killer.
-This can be a tree branch; broken, rotten, still hanging there and is likely to fall during our sleep.
-It is hard to see it and to tell that we will be its victim, but to look up and get yourself fully prepared is way better.
+This can be a tree branch; broken, rotten, still hanging there, and is likely to fall during our sleep.
+It is hard to see it and to tell we will be its victim, but to look up and get yourself fully prepared is way better.